8 Best Coffeemakers, Tested by Food Network Kitchen

 Our Top Coffeemakers

-- Best Overall: Bodum Bistro 12-Cup Programmable Coffee Machine
+- Best Overall: Brim 14-Cup Programmable Coffee Maker

 - Good for a Crowd: Cuisinart PerfecTemp 14-Cup Programmable Coffee Maker

-- Made for the Coffee Craftsman: Technivorm Moccamaster 59162 KBG Coffee Brewer
+- Made for the Coffee Craftsman: Technivorm Moccamaster Coffee Brewer

 - Best for the All-Day Coffee Drinker: BUNN 10-Cup Velocity Brew BX Coffee Brewer

 What makes a great coffeemaker?
 It depends on the person.
 Some love the convenience of auto brew and permanent filters.
 Others like compactness and value, while some people care about style, color or craftsmanship alone.
 However, one thing all coffee drinkers can agree on: your coffeemaker of choice should make coffee you crave.
-Whether you typically brew for a crowd, are rushing out the door or make time to grind your own beans, we've got a coffeemaker just for you.
+Automatic drip coffeemakers come with a variety of features, designs and at many price points.
+Whether you typically brew for a crowd, are rushing out the door or make time to grind your own beans, we've got an automatic drip coffeemaker just for you.

 Don't need any bells and whistles on your machine?
 This super affordable model is simple all around: from programming to brewing and cleaning.
 But it’s not too bare bones!
 Thanks to the auto brew feature you can sneak a cup before the pot is full and rely on the automatic 2-hour shut off for peace of mind.